 This opposition between service design and systems change is often reinforced by people who try and codify their discipline.
 This isn’t necessarily a bad thing, as it helps people better understand how to apply the methods.
 This opposition is also created by people who commission either service design or systems change (people like me!), as they assume that certain projects need a more experimental approach whereas others require more systemic thinking.
 But change doesn’t occur in a vacuum, nor should we only work at one level of change.

 Indeed, the best examples of change show that it needs different actors doing different things at different scales, which then create tipping points for systems change.
 Some of these interventions have been planned and others are accidental.
 Some of those interventions were probably not initially joined up but created a story of change happening in different environments, that produced a self-fulfilling prophecy.

 1. Blend the experimental and the systemic

-RSA wrote an excellent report authored by Rowan Conwayon this which shows that programmes can make the assumption that systems change or design takes place in a linear way, whereas actually it doesn’t confront the wider factors that hinder change from happening, whether it’s rules & processes, ingrained norms & prejudices, readiness of people or infrastructure and so on.
-They go on to argue that in order to scale innovations you shouldn’t just focus on the solution to the need, but innovating hacks to each of these barriers:
+RSA wrote an excellent report authored by Rowan Conway on this which shows that programmes can assume that systems change or design linearly takes place, whereas actually, it doesn’t confront the wider factors that hinder change from happening, whether it’s rules & processes, ingrained norms & prejudices, the readiness of people or infrastructure and so on.
+They go on to argue that to scale innovations you shouldn’t just focus on the solution to the need, but innovating hacks to each of these barriers: